freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

 - Use the mv command to move files through the command line.
 We can also use the mv command to rename a file.
 For example, if we want to rename the file “text” to “new”, we can use 'mv text new'.

  10. **right-click** - copy and paste
 - This one is less of a command and more of a how-to, however, it is very useful for doing almost anything in a terminal on linux.
 To begin, highlight text like normal and then "right-click" on your mouse to copy a selection.
 You should see the highlighted portion become un-highlighted, this means you copied the selection.
 Now "right-click" on where you want to paste the selection and you're done.
+- You may also use shortcut keys for this.
+To begin, highlight the text like normal and then press `Ctrl` + `Shift` + `C`.
+Next, paste the copied text (wherever you like) by pressing `Ctrl` + `Shift` + `V`.

  11. **less** - view file content
 - Use `less filename.txt` to view contents of a file and navigate through them.
 By default, less will go through the file page by page.